 Valley Fever Risk Factors

-Valley Fever can be contracted by anyone.
+Anyone can contract Valley Fever.
 Once infected, however, certain groups seem to have more instances of it spreading to other parts of their bodies; as far as gender is concerned, men are more likely than women, and, when considering race, African Americans and Filipinos are more likely to have the disease spread.
 People with compromised immune systems are also at risk.
-People ages 60 - 79 make up the greatest percentage of reported cases.
+People ages 60-79 make up the highest percentage of reported cases.

 Construction workers, farm workers or others who spend time working in dirt and dust are most likely to get Valley Fever.
 You are also at higher risk if you are caught in dust storms, or if your recreation, such as dirt biking or off-roading, takes you to dusty areas.
 One thing you can do to minimize your risk of getting Valley Fever is to wear a mask if you have to be out in blowing dust.
 Staying indoors in a dust storm is also recommended.
 Valley Fever is not contagious.

-It normally takes between one and four weeks to become symptomatic if you contract Valley Fever.
+It usually takes between one and four weeks to become symptomatic if you contract Valley Fever.

 Another 5 percent of people develop what is referred to as a lung cavity.
 This is most common with older people, and more than half of the cavities disappear after a while without treatment.
 If the lung cavity ruptures, however, there may be chest pain and difficulty breathing.
 Surgery may be needed.